SNARL1/bd-mitigation-report/data/README.md

 - `trt_period`: Categories to identify records collected immediately before and at end of treatment period (pretreat, endtreat).
 - `category`: Frog treatment category (treated, control).
 - `trt_died`: Categories to identify frogs that died during the treatment period, or survived (TRUE, FALSE).
-- `pit_tag_ref`: Unique identifier associated with an individual's passive integrated transponder (PIT) tag.
+- `pit_tag_ref`: Unique identifier associated with an individual frog's passive integrated transponder (PIT) tag.
 - `tag_new`: Categories to indicate whether a tag was inserted into an untagged frog, or whether a frog was already tagged (TRUE, FALSE).
-- `length`: Snout-vent length, in millimeters.
+- `length`: Frog snout-vent length, in millimeters.
 - `swab_id`: 8-digit swab identification code.
 - `bd_load`: Number of Bd ITS copies on swab.

 #### leconte-20152018-surveys.csv

-This CSV file contains data on the initial frog capture surveys and subsequent capture-mark-recapture (CMR) surveys conducted as part of the LeConte Basin treatment experiments.
+This CSV file contains data on the initial frog capture surveys at the start of the treatment period, and subsequent capture-mark-recapture (CMR) surveys.
+Both types of survey were conducted as part of the LeConte Basin treatment experiments.

 Fields

 - `visit_date`: Date on which the survey was conducted (YYYY-MM-DD).
 - `location`: Location within LeConte Basin where treatment experiment was conducted (lower, upper).
-- `category`: Type of survey (capture, cmr).
+- `category`: Type of survey (treatment, cmr).
 - `primary_period`: Identifier for the site visit.
-Added by `leconte-cmr-model.R` during analysis of CMR data.
+Values are added by `leconte-cmr-model.R` during analysis of CMR data.
 - `secondary_period`: Identifier for the survey within a site visit.
-Added by `leconte-cmr-model.R` during analysis of CMR data.
+Values are added by `leconte-cmr-model.R` during analysis of CMR data.

 #### treasure-captures-swabs.csv